maevebaksa/Sudoku/development-documentation/installdependencies_windows.md

 Open PATH, press new, and paste in: C:\msys64\mingw64\bin

 Press okay, and okay to save the changes.
 Now return to the newly installed MSYS.
-You can search for the program MSYS2 MSYS in the Windows Search Bar.
+You can search for the program MSYS2 MinGW x64 in the Windows Search Bar.

 # Step 3: Download the LibHaru Package.

-All following commands must be run within the MSYS2 terminal.
+All following commands must be run within the MinGW x64 terminal.

 > mkdir ~/LibHaru/
 > cd ~/LibHaru/